engsudal909/sapience-1/packages/relayer-ws/DEPLOYMENT.md

 ## Overview

-The auction-ws service is a standalone WebSocket server that handles auction and bid matching for the prediction market system.
+The relayer-ws service is a standalone WebSocket server that handles auction and bid matching for the prediction market system.
 It runs independently from the main API service.

 ## Local Development